iPhone SE 4: release date rumours, screen speculation, design hearsay and more

 (Image credit: Apple)

-If the SE 4 has the same screen as the iPhone 14, chances are it would inherit most of the chassis as well.
+If the SE 4 has the same screen as the iPhone 14, chances are it will inherit most of the chassis as well.
 Which would make it essentially a rebadged iPhone 14.
 The iPhone SE 3 was basically the iPhone 8 in new clothing, so Apple has previous when it comes to this.
 Cue Alan Partridge declaring "they've rebadged it you fool."

 Not that that's a bad thing.
 It would mean the SE 4 had very slim bezels and an Action button that can be assigned to different tasks.
 It would also consign Touch ID to the bin, for Apple's mobiles at least, leaving Face ID as the main method of unlocking the device.